mminer/mminer.github.com/_posts/2020-06-20-shine-on-you-crazy-plankton.md

 title: "Shine On You Crazy Plankton"
 ---

-This past September I absconded with the rest of the folks at Streak to [Galiano Island](https://en.wikipedia.org/wiki/Galiano_Island) for a company off-site.<sup><a href="#fn1" id="r1">[1]</a></sup> It's pleasant: trees, rocks, ocean, trails.
+This past September I absconded with the rest of the folks at Streak to [Galiano Island](https://en.wikipedia.org/wiki/Galiano_Island) for a company off-site.[^1] It's pleasant: trees, rocks, ocean, trails.
 It also boasts bioluminescent algae, or "[dinoflagellates](https://en.wikipedia.org/wiki/Dinoflagellate)" if you want to sound like a genius.

 We were able to glimpse the algae by swishing a stick around in the water at night.
 It looks like sparks.
 Apparently it lights up when disturbed as a defense mechanism.
 This strikes me as a uniquely terrible way to camouflage yourself from predators, but hey, you do you algae.